 I’ve completed the A and C parts of the ABC islands, but not yet Barbados!
 The whole time I was in Curacao, everyone said that Barbados had to be next on my list.
 Beaches are pristine and pretty-pink, while the capital city Bridgetown is a UNESCO World Heritage site.
 Maybe someday I’ll even get the perfect spot to stay on the beach during carnival season!

 I can’t believe I’ve been in Europe now for more than two years and haven’t been to Greece yet.
 All of the Greek islands are said to be unbelievable, but I especially want to see Mykonos up close.
 The whitewashed and blue topped buildings that cover the hills of this island are perfect for a writer’s retreat and some time off the grid.
+I’ve also heard a lot of praises for Chania resorts.
 Properties are airy and spacious, often holding true to traditional Greek architecture and style.

 Where’s your dream island destination?
 Do you prefer resorts or holiday home rentals?